 - When creating an application, add the relevant JWT subject.
 You may also update / attach a JWT subject when updating a customer or when creating an application form (ApplicationFormPrefill)

-For business customers, a JWT subject may be attached to both the business contact and any of the authorized users.
+- Business - Must contain at least one: Contact's jwtSubject field or AuthorizedUser's jwtSubject field.
+JWT subject may be attached to both the business contact and any of the authorized users.

 In order to use the JWT to obtain a customer token, you must configure the authentication provider to enforce a two factor authentication requirement, and a 24h expiration.